mindspore-lab/mindcv/docs/en/tutorials/configuration.md

 1. Parameter description

-   - image_resize: the image size after resize for adapting to network.
+   - image_resize: the image size after resizing for adapting to the network.

    - scale: random resize scale.